 Natural or real Christmas trees hold a much older heritage than their artificial counterparts.
 They originated in Germany during the Middle Ages and were said to represent the Garden of Eden.
 Families would display the trees in their homes on Christmas Eve and hang apples from their branches.
 Later in the nineteenth century as Germans began migrating across Europe, they brought their Christmas trees with them.
 In fact, Christmas trees became a popular festive tradition in London after Queen Victoria and the royal family were illustrated around one in 1848.

-• Sustainability - Did you know that natural Christmas trees are considered more sustainable than fake ones?
+- Sustainability - Did you know that natural Christmas trees are considered more sustainable than artificial ones?
 This is due to the fact that the natural trees are sourced from local farms that plant up to three trees in the place of each tree they cut down.
-Additionally, natural trees can be recycled, meaning they won’t take up space in landfills.
+Additionally, natural trees can be recycled, meaning they won't take up space in landfills.

-• Fire Safety - It goes without saying that natural Christmas trees can be a fire hazard, especially if they dry out.
-That’s why it’s essential that you water it often and position it away from heat sources.
-It’s also a good idea to get rid of it as soon as possible after Christmas day as you don’t want to leave it to dry up.
+- Fire Safety - It goes without saying that real Christmas trees can be a fire hazard, especially if they dry out.
+That's why it's essential that you water it regularly and keep it away from heat sources.
+It's also a good idea to get rid of it as soon as possible after Christmas day as you don't want to leave it to dry up.

 Product code: TUTEN